WERE YOUR SAN BERNARDINO ANCESTORS MORMONS?

 and let them know what you are looking for.

-The Community of Christ also maintains physical Historic Sites in places like Nauvoo, IL; Kirtland, Ohio; Far West, MO as well as Heritage Plaza in Independence, MO.
+The Community of Christ also maintains physical Historic Sites in places like Nauvoo, IL and Kirtland, Ohio, as well as Heritage Plaza in Independence, MO.
 For more information about these locations, log on to